-To aid in service and maintenance procedures on this ATV, a Service Manual is available through your local authorized dealer.
+To aid in service and maintenance procedures on this ATV, a Service Manual and an Illustrated Parts Manual are available through your local authorized dealer.

 Arctic Cat and the ATV Safety Institute recommend that all ATV operators ride the appropriate-sized ATV according to age.